 Scraps Are Off the Table

 Some of the foods on your plate aren’t healthy for your kitty.
 Even if she begs, don’t be tempted to feed her grapes, raisins, onions, nuts, chocolate, garlic, and uncooked bread dough.
-Raw meat or eggs and bones are especially dangerous.
+Raw meat or eggs and bones are also dangerous.

 Why?
 Sudden changes in your cat’s diet can lead to vomiting and diarrhea.
 In some cases, those with sensitive digestive systems can get pancreatitis from eating table scraps, which can be fatal.
 Raw meat and eggs can have harmful bacteria, and your kitty could choke on bones or risk getting a piece of one stuck in her digestive tract.
+Other foods such as those listed above are considered toxic.

 Feeding a Fat Cat